Time Beings, Time Villains and Time Guardians

 EL MIMISTERIO DEL TIEMPO is a Spanish television series following the exploits of a team at the Ministry of Time investigating incidents of changes to the present day caused by time travel, and TIMEWARS, by Simon Hawke, is a series of books revolving around an organisation tasked with protecting history from being altered by meddling time travellers.
 Similar plots and ideas are explored in the Time Patrol stories of Poul Anderson.
 In TIME CHASERS (1994) has an inventor who travels across time to prevent corporate industries from changing the past to make money and in TIME COP (1994) there is even a Time enforcement Commission (TEC that has been established to prevent the misuse of time travel.

-In LOKI from the Marvel Cinematic Universe, there is the Time Variance Authority, an agency created by mysterious Time-Keepers that keep track of the Sacred Timeline and in LEGENDS OF TOMORROW from the DC Comics Universe, Rip Hunter, The Time Master, brings together a team to stop those who would disrupt Time.
-Could they even be thinking of Doctor Strange from their rival, Marvel Comics?
-Wasn’t it Doctor Strange, who, after some training from the Ancient One and with a bit of help from The Time Stone, became an interfering Time Guru of sorts?
+In LEGENDS OF TOMORROW from the DC Comics Universe, Rip Hunter, The Time Master, brings together a team to stop those who would disrupt Time.
+Could they even be thinking of some like Doctor Strange from their rival, Marvel Comics?
+(Actually, it is explained in LOKI that the Time-Keepers sanctioned Doctor Strange’s action, so that’s okay then.)
+But it was Doctor Strange, who, after some training from the Ancient One and with a bit of help from The Time Stone, became an interfering Time Guru of sorts.
 Well, that is until The Time Stone was destroyed.
 And again, this raises the question, albeit in a fantastical way, would you want such power?
 Would you really want to possess such control over the lives of others?
 Or would you rather be a Time Guardian?
 Answer the question honestly and you’ll find Time Tales can tell you a lot about yourself.